How To Do SEO For A Website [Beginner’s Guide]

 This element of SEO has changed over the years and so it’s important to keep up to date with what is best practice…

-But at the time of writing this article, here is a list of on-page elements to be aware of;
+Here is a list of on-page elements to be aware of

 - If you can, you want to try and create a search-friendly permalink for your pages and blog articles.
 A “permalink” is literally just the URL that someone would need to type into their internet browser in order to navigate to a certain page on your site.
 Best practice is to make this permalink as simple as possible so the Google algorithm can quickly understand what the page is about.
 If you can customise your URL’s, go with just your primary keywords and nothing else.
 Below is an example of a page optimised for “List Building” at the site Social Triggers;